ludocode/onramp/docs/virtual-machine.md

 - Added System Call Count and Process Info Count fields to the Process Info Table.
 - Added `alloc` and `free` system calls (although these were never used.)
+- The program is now allowed to close the standard input, output and error streams.
+(Closing the standard streams was forbidden in v2 and earlier.)
+The VM may ignore such requests.

 The latest spec for version 3 is in commit [c0110ef5][v3-spec].
 Note that it documents several syscalls that were never used, and some of those have had their API changed.